Management

 Continuing Education

-Even if your new manager is working out well in both an in-person or remote environment, the need for continuing education is a foregone conclusion — or at least it should be.
+Even if your new manager training is working well in an in-person or remote environment, the need for continuing education is a foregone conclusion — or at least it should be.
 Continuing education provides the stepping stones to new ideas that can lead to high-performing teams, new skills, emotional intelligence, employee development, and more.

-Smaller companies may find more value in an outsourced approach to continued training for a new manager, such as webinars, retreats, mentorships, or leadership programs.
-However, larger companies with better resources can make this internal.
+The interesting concept behind continuing education is that you can opt for internal or external programs based on your budget and capabilities.
+Smaller companies may find more value in an outsourced approach to continued new manager training, such as webinars, retreats, mentorships, or leadership programs.
+However, larger companies with better resources can internalize this aspect.

 Transparency and Accountability